crux-lab/sectioned-recycler-view/README.md

 }
 ```

-When different sections have the same header (HeaderViewHolder and its view), it can be reused by the RecyclerView.
-To indicate it, you should pass equal header types to the SectionDataManager when adding your SectionAdapter and different ones otherwise:
+When different sections have the same header (`HeaderViewHolder` and its view), it can be reused by the `RecyclerView`.
+To indicate it, you should pass equal header types to the `SectionDataManager` when adding your `SectionAdapter` and different ones otherwise:

 ```java
 sectionDataManager.addSection(new MyAdapter(true, true), HEADER_TYPE);